 Michelle Millar Fisher is a curator and an architecture and design historian.
 The recipient of an MA and an M.Phil in Art History from the University of Glasgow, Scotland, she received an M.Phil from and is currently completing her doctorate in architectural history at The Graduate Center at the City University of New York (CUNY).
-She is currently The Louis C. Madeira IV Assistant Curator of European Decorative Arts and Design at the Philadelphia Museum of Art where the next exhibition she will work on will engage design futures.
-She has long been interested in the confluence of gender and design, the subject of an independent co-organized exhibition and co-published book, I Will What I Want: Women, Design, and Empowerment (January 2018), in conjunction with muca-Roma, Mexico City.
+She is currently The Louis C. Madeira IV Assistant Curator of European Decorative Arts and Design at the Philadelphia Museum of Art where the next exhibitions she is working on engage design futures, rethink the display of nineteenth century European decorative arts, and engage contemporary art and design production at local and global levels.

 Previously, she worked at the Solomon.
 R. Guggenheim Museum and the Metropolitan Museum of Art.
-She frequently lectures at conferences and symposia, and teaches at Parsons The New School for Design and, in past semesters, CUNY’s Baruch College and the Graduate School of Design at Harvard University.
+She frequently lectures at conferences and symposia, and has taught at Parsons The New School for Design, CUNY’s Baruch College, and the Graduate School of Design at Harvard University.

 Email: michellemillarfisher [at] gmail [dot] com